Gabaldonlab/redundans/README.md

 For user convenience, we provide [UNIX installer](#unix-installer) and [Docker image](#docker-image), that can be used instead of manually installation.

 ### Unofficial conda package
-If you are familiar with conda (you'll need version for Python2), this will be by far the easiest:
+If you are familiar with conda, this will be by far the easiest way of installing redundans:
 ```bash
 # create new Python2 environment
 conda create -n redundans python=2.7